druyang/kpf-2019/README.md

 ## Future Improvements

 Hand win/lose was not efficient and not well designed.
 A lot of end game (or end hand) behavior can be optimized.
-The checks could be moved into one of the classes and called after each action.
+The checks could be moved into one of the classes and called after each action. `blackjack.py` included a lot of repeated code.

 I intended to build a Blackjack trainer for basic strategy (to help players memorize the correct move) , utilizing a dictionary.
 The value on the board (key) would compare the users decision with a definition (correct/incorrect).
 The time complexity of dictionary is constant time O(1) and efficient in this case.